CodingBlackFemales/cbf-community-website/app/README.md

 Shared components are components which are used within a variety of others.
 Each of the folders below, contain subfolders of components.
 [An example of a component directory](#ComponentDirectory).

-- `atoms` - icontains basic HTML elements like headers, form labels, inputs, buttons, and others that can’t be broken down any further.
+- `atoms` - icontains basic HTML elements like headers, inputs, buttons, icons, and others that can’t be broken down any further.
 - `molecules` - contains atoms combined together to create a component.
+For example, a button containing an icon.
 - `organisms` - contains atoms and molecules combined to create a component.<br/><br/>

 ##### 3.1.2.2. `/utils`